dcorey2814/initialDegenerationsOfGrassmannians/README.md

 computeSecondaryFromGrobFan.sage will compute the dictionary secondaryRepsDim.
 The keys of this dictionary are the S7-reps of cones in the secondary fan structure of Gr_0(3,7) and the value of a cone is the Groebner cones that are contained in this cone.

+testLocalFans.sage contains the code used in the proof of Lemma 7.3.